steveobd/adobe_analytics/README.md

 ## Installation
 Through PyPI:

-    pip install adobbe_analytics
+    pip install adobe_analytics

 or via git:

     pip install git+http://github.com/SaturnFromTitan/adobe_analytics.git

-Currently only Python 3 is supported.
+Currently only Python 3.6 is officially supported.

 ## Authentication
+Authenticating with the the API requires knowing your user name and shared secret.
+Both can be obtained from the admin panel under `User Management -> Users -> Access` where Web Service Access is granted.

-To authenticate use the `Client` object as follows:
+When you have those, you can authenticate by using a `Client` object as follows:

 ```python
 from adobe_analytics import Client